entropyxyz/api_key_tdx/SPEC.md

 - Ask the blockchain for a list of known AKS nodes.
 - Pick `max(3, total_nodes)` and query them for a hash of their state.
 - Compare the hashes received and if they match, pick one of the nodes and request a full copy of its state.
-- Download&validate the state copy _TODO: what kind of validation is required here?_
+- Download the state copy.
 - Confident that any new state can be reconciled with the state copy it downloaded, the new AKS node joins the state replication protocol and receives the last updates.
 - Once in sync, it lets the blockchain know that it's now `READY`.
 - Start accepting user requests and propagate own state changes to the other nodes.